mrc-ide/public-events-microbit-epidemic/docs/PREPARE.md

 I used the Windows 64-bit installer.

 * More detail on this utility in the [usage](USE.md) document.
-For now, the utility should detect the micro:bit master which you plugged in - or click rescan to have another look on the USB ports.
-And you can then click the _Set Master micro:bit_ button in the bottom left.
+For now, the utility should detect the micro:bit master which you plugged in.
+If it doesn't, check the connection, change the cable, clicking Rescan each time.
+If it still doesn't, recopy the master binary to it and Rescan.
+Or pursue the troubleshooting on the Serial Driver page.
+If it does detect the master, then you can click the _Set Master micro:bit_ button in the bottom left.

 * The next page shows all the parameters for the epidemic.
-Ignore them and click _Send Parameters_
+Ignore them and click _Send Parameters_ - it doesn't matter for now.

 * Switch on your minion micro:bits one at a time.
 The serial number of the micro:bit is recorded in [bin/python-gui/serials.csv](../bin/python-gui/serials.csv), and links a long micro:bit serial number with an id (0-99).
 This relationship persists until you delete the serials.csv file.
 When you power up a micro:bit, a square